dvlaykov/turbulence-grey-zone-nwp/_pages/schedule.markdown

 Matthew Coburn (University of Southampton): Increasing high-fidelity modelling efficiency with automated setup and validation of methodologies.

+Didier Ricard (Météo-France): C3IEL, the Cluster for Cloud evolution ClImatE and Lightning Mission to Study Convective Clouds at High Spatial and Temporal Resolution.

 # Day 2: Tuesday 24 June 2025

 # Session 3: A Computational Fluid Dynamics perspective on the LES - RANS Grey Zone | Chair: TBA